Proactive Academic Counseling of Illinois

 What is Proactive Counseling?

 Proactive Academic Counseling (PAC) is an intensive, in-home, therapeutic intervention designed to support the academic and socioemotional growth of high-risk students.
 PAC incorporates four key areas of focus, which include the individual, family, school and community.
-We then customize a treatment plan that addresses each child and their family's unique dynamics.
+We then customize a service plan that addresses each child and their family's unique dynamics.
 PAC will create and implement solutions that improve synergy between the student and the systemic influences that impact socio-emotional health and academic performance.

 The PAC Approach